bhagya-d36/ml-clustering-classification-regression/README.md

 # Machine Learning Project

-This project was done as part of a university project and explores **three real-world datasets from the UCI Machine Learning Repository** using both **unsupervised** and **supervised** learning techniques.
+This task was done as part of a university project and explores **three real-world datasets from the UCI Machine Learning Repository** using both **unsupervised** and **supervised** learning techniques.
 The goal was to formulate research questions, build predictive models, compare algorithm performance, and contextualize findings with existing literature.

 ---